Reading time: 4 minutes

-Once you retire and reach your preservation age you can start to withdraw your super as an income stream, a lump sum or both.
+Once you retire and reach your preservation age, or turn 65 even if you continue working, you can start to withdraw your super as an income stream, a lump sum or both.
 Most retirees choose to take at least part of their super as an income stream because it provides them with regular tax-free payments until their money runs out.

-A super income stream, also called a super pension or annuity, simply refers to regular periodic payments you receive from your super fund once you retire or satisfy a condition of release.
+A super income stream, also called a super pension, simply refers to regular periodic payments you receive from your super fund once you retire or satisfy a condition of release.

-To start a super income stream, you need to transfer money from your super accumulation account into a retirement account up to the transfer balance cap of $1.7 million.
+To start a super pension, you need to transfer money from your super accumulation account into a retirement account up to the transfer balance cap which rose from $1.7 million to $1.9 million from 1 July 2023 due to indexation.

-Once you start a retirement income stream, minimum annual payments are calculated on your account balance at 1 July each year, multiplied by a percentage factor that increases as you age.
+Once you start a retirement income stream, minimum annual payments are calculated on your account balance on 1 July each year, multiplied by a percentage factor that increases as you age.
+This is often referred to as the minimum pension drawdown.

 Minimum pension payment rates